|Date of Birth||August 22, 1892|

 Findlay signed up in Kenora on 28 December 1915, joining the 94th Battalion.
 His occupation was labourer and next of kin was his mother Annie Dunbar in Beauly, Inverness, Scotland.
 The 94th Battalion was based in Port Arthur and recruited in towns throughout northwestern Ontario.
 Over the winter the Kenora recruits trained locally, which included indoor physical exercises, outdoor route marches and lectures.
 In May they were sent to Port Arthur to join the rest of the battalion.
 Findlay, however, had been discharged two months earlier, on 17 March 1916, due to being of unsound mind.

 Little else is known of Findlay’s life.
 When the next western Canadian census was taken in June 1916 a Finlay Dunbar, possibly the same man, was working as a farm labourer in the RM of Macdonald, Manitoba.
 He was 25 years old, born in Scotland with his year of immigration listed as 1910.
 He was living with and employed by Herbert Young, a farmer, and his wife.

 At some point Findlay returned to Scotland.
-His mother passed away in 1922 and his father in 1940.
-His brother Serjeant William Dunbar had been killed in action in France in December 1914, while serving with the 1st Battalion Seaforth Highlanders.
-He is commemorated on Le Touret Memorial in France.
-On the website of The Moray Council’s Local Heritage Centre, Findlay’s death is recorded as 22 November 1967, age 75, noting that he was the brother of William, Elsie and Catherine Dunbar and the son of John Dunbar and Ann McNeill.
-Findlay is buried in Cluny Hill Cemetery in Forres, Moray, Scotland along with his parents and his sisters Elsie and Catherine.
+His father passed away in 1922 and his mother in 1940.
+His brother Sergeant William Dunbar had been killed in action in France in December 1914, while serving with the 1st Battalion Seaforth Highlanders.
+William is commemorated on Le Touret Memorial in France.

 By Becky Johnson